jawah/niquests/docs/user/advanced.rst

     import niquests

-    sess = niquests.Session(keepalive_delay=300, keepalive_idle_window=60)  # already the defaults!, you don't need to specify anything
+    sess = niquests.Session(keepalive_delay=3600, keepalive_idle_window=60)  # already the defaults!, you don't need to specify anything

-In that example, we indicate that we wish to keep a connection alive for 5 minutes and eventually send ping every 60s after the connection was idle.
+In that example, we indicate that we wish to keep a connection alive for 1 hour and eventually send ping every 60s after the connection was idle.
 (Those values are the default ones!)

 The pings are only sent when using HTTP/2 or HTTP/3 over QUIC.
 Any connection activity is considered as used, therefor